 |Article of association

 The ordinary general meeting of 20 April 2018 authorised the board to execute one or more share capital increases by issuing a number of shares maximized to 10 per cent of Kitron’s registered share capital at 20 April 2018.
 The total amount by which the share capital may be increased is NOK 1 761 926.10.
 The authority applies until the ordinary general meeting in 2019 but no longer than 30 June 2019.
-The authorization is limited to encompass capital requirements or issuance of consideration shares in relation to strengthening of Kitron ASA’s equity, acquisition of other companies or businesses, joint ventures or joint business operations, for remuneration to the members of the board of directors of Kitron ASA, for incentive schemes, and acquisition of property and business within Kitron ASA’s purpose.
-The authority had not been exercised at 31 December 2018.
-The authorized share capital of the Company is therefore NOK 17 619 261.10
+The authorization is limited to encompass capital requirements or issuance of consideration shares in relation to the strengthening of Kitron ASA’s equity, acquisition of other companies or businesses, joint ventures or joint business operations, for remuneration to the members of the board of directors of Kitron ASA, for incentive schemes, and acquisition of property and business within Kitron ASA’s purpose.
+The authority had not been exercised on 31 December 2018.
+The authorized share capital of the Company is, therefore, NOK 17 619 261.10

 The ordinary general meeting on 20 April 2018 authorised the board to acquire own shares for a total nominal value of up to NOK 1 761 926.10 which is equal to 10 per cent of Kitron’s registered share capital on 23 April 2020.
 The authorization also includes contract liens in the shares of Kitron ASA.
-Under this authorization the company shall pay minimum NOK 1 per share and maximum the prevailing market price per share on the day the offer is made, provided, however, that the maximum amount does not exceed NOK 25 per share.
+Under this authorization, the company shall pay minimum NOK 1 per share and maximum the prevailing market price per share on the day the offer is made, provided, however, that the maximum amount does not exceed NOK 25 per share.
 The authority is valid until the ordinary general meeting in 2019 but no longer than 30 June 2019.
-The authority had not been exercised at 31 December 2018.
+The authority had not been exercised on 31 December 2018.

 |Date||Presentation||Q&A session transcript||Webcast|